BillStackhouse/MonitorWindow/README.md

 Class for monitoring multiple thread pools.
-For each a bar graph will display number of threads, queued tasks, and active tasks.
+For each, a bar graph will display number of threads, queued tasks, and active tasks.
 Below a title is a count of total tasks submitted and completed.
 Threshold lines are drawn at specified percentages showing yellow and red for warning and alert when the count is high.